Every church social media manager has the same problem:

 I wanted to give you the first 12 ideas I had.

-1. Scripture graphics using stock photos.
+1. Scripture graphics with photos.
 Try to make these coordinate with your sermons for the week.

 2. Graphics that ask “How can we pray for you?”